Car Accident Nerve Damage

 Radiculopathy is the medical term for the compression or irritation of a nerve in the spinal column.
 It is not exactly a specific condition, but rather a description of a general issue in which one or more nerves are affected and do not work properly.
 This can cause pain, numbness, tingling, “pins and needles”, or weakness along the course of the nerve.
 The condition can occur in any part of the spine; however, it is more commonly found in specific areas.

-- Radiculopathy is most common in the lower back (lumbar radiculopathy); injuries affecting this part of the spine are most often felt in the legs, feet, and toes.
+- Nerve compression is most common in the lower back (lumbar radiculopathy); injuries affecting this part of the spine are most often felt in the legs, feet, and toes.
 The hips can also be affected.

-- Radiculopathy is less commonly found in the middle portion of the spine (thoracic radiculopathy)—even so, it is still highly debilitating.
+- This types of nerve compression is less commonly found in the middle portion of the spine (thoracic radiculopathy).
+However, when it does occur, it is still highly debilitating.
 These symptoms can spread from the upper extremities to even your ribcage and chest area.

 It is important to accurately discuss the symptoms you are having with your doctor so they can best assess your injuries.

-Risk factors for radiculopathy are activities that place an excessive or repetitive load on the spine.
+Risk factors for nerve issues and compression are activities that place an excessive or repetitive load on the spine.
 People involved in heavy labor or contact sports are more prone to develop the condition than those who lead a more sedentary lifestyle.